All the Things to Do that Make Paris in December Special

-Paris events in December focus on the holidays as lavish Christmas and New Year's decorations transform the city into a real City of Light as days grow shorter.
+Paris events in December focus on the holidays as lavish Christmas and New Year's decorations transform the city into a real City of Light.

-And if you're lucky enough to be here for New Year's Eve, get ready for a celebration to remember!
+And if you're lucky enough to be here for New Year's Eve, get ready for a spectacular celebration you'll always remember.

-Sparkling lights and decorations, the smell of roasting chestnuts, cups of hot mulled wine, and Swiss-style chalets overflowing with special holiday foods, gifts, and decorations . . .
+Sparkling lights and decorations, the smell of roasting chestnuts, cups of hot wine infused with cinnamon, and Swiss-style chalets overflowing with special holiday foods, hand-crafted gifts, and decorations . . .
 Christmas Markets, a tradition since Medieval times, pop up all over Paris starting in late November.

 Christmas lights and decorations start to appear in Paris starting in mid-November and continue through early January (until just before the January sales begin).

-Christmas celebrations begin at Disneyland Paris with plenty of entertainment and fun for everyone.
+Enchanted Christmas celebrations start at Disneyland Paris in early November and continue into January with plenty of entertainment and holiday spirit for everyone.

-You'll find a spectacular giant tree, entertaining shows, festive Christmas parades, and holiday decorations everywhere.
-Don't miss two brand-new holiday shows at Walt Disney Studios® Park, a new immersive nighttime extravaganza, and singing carols with Santa, Mickey, and Minnie for a magical experience you won't forget!
+You'll find a spectacular giant tree, entertaining shows, festive Christmas parades along Main Street, and gorgeous holiday decorations everywhere.
+Each year brings new holiday features, lights, and shows at both Disney Parks, an immersive nighttime extravaganza, and singing carols with Santa, Mickey, and Minnie for a magical experience you won't forget.

 Disneyland Paris and Transportation